 Fibromyalgia often causes widespread pain – people describe it as ‘hurting all over’.
 The pain can vary from person to person, come and go, and change in intensity during the day.
-Other symptoms include:
+Other symptoms can include:

 - Insomnia or poor sleep – waking up tired